 How can I reduce liquid sloshing in the hydration bladder?

 Hydration bladder sloshing is caused by extra air in the reservoir, creating space for water to splash around.
 To fix the annoying slosh, you need to remove the air.
 The best way to do this is to turn the hydration bladder upside down after filling it and suck through the tubing until the air is removed and you have drunk some of the water.
-Once you turn it right side up, the air is gone and so is the slosh!
+Once you turn it right side up, the air is gone, and so is the slosh!
+In general, smaller packs like the Osprey Duro 1.5 and the Osprey Dyna 1.5 will keep water from sloshing more than a bigger pack.

 What are the best hydration packs for larger chests?

 There are a number of packs that have features designed to improve comfort over the chest area.
-Women-specific models of packs often place the front soft flask pockets lower on the strap than on the unisex model to avoid compressing the chest.
+Women-specific models of packs, like the Salomon Adv Skin 12 women’s running vest and Nathan Pinnacle 4 Liter Women’s Hydration Race Vest, often place the front soft flask pockets lower on the strap than on the unisex model to avoid compressing the chest.
 Many runners find front flasks to be uncomfortable over the chest and may find a better fit by using a rear hydration bladder only.

 The sternum strap configuration and shoulder strap shape are other factors that can affect comfort over larger chests.
 Sternum straps that have adjustable positions and some stretch to the straps themselves will likely be more comfortable than a rigid or fixed-position strap, which may lead to increased pressure.
 The curved front straps and positioning of elastic sternum straps on the UltrAspire Astral 4.0 Race Vest, which UltrAspire dubs their HerFit Harness, are made to fit comfortably around the chest, avoiding direct pressure over the breasts.

-While there are multiple pack offerings with design elements made to better fit women’s bodies, the most important factor to consider is what is most comfortable for you.
+While there are multiple pack offerings with design elements made to fit women’s bodies better, the most important factor to consider is what is most comfortable for you.
 A larger-sized unisex pack may end up being a better fit than one marketed as women’s specific for many people, so some trial and error, and a good return policy, may be in order.

 We should note that in the testing round for this guide, we did not have any larger-chested runners to provide detailed feedback about this.
 Specific pack recommendations for large-chested runners will be added to this guide as we complete future testing.